Sharen is looking for some advice on cutting the cord:

 If you’re thinking about cutting the cord, there’s a new streaming service with a bargain price compared to the cost of satellite and cable packages.
-Philo TV is only $16 a month for 40 channels and $20 a month for 49channels.
+Philo TV is only $16 a month for 43 channels and $20 a month for 56 channels.

 Let’s check out the channels they offer.
 The $16 a month option includes:

-A&E, AMC, Animal Planet, AXS, BBC AMERICAN, BBC World News, BET, Cheddar, CMT, Comedy Central, Discovery, DIY, Food Network, FYI, GSN, HGTV, IFC, ID, Lifetime, Lifetime Movies, MTV, MTV2, Nick, OWN, Paramount, People TV, Science Channel, , SundanceTV, Nick Jr., Teen Nick, History, Tastemade, TLC, Travel Channel, TVLand, Velocity, VHI, Viceland, and WE.
+A&E, AMC, Animal Planet, AXS, BBC America, BBC World News, BET, Cheddar, Cheddar Big News, CMT, Comedy Central, Discovery, DIY, Food Network, FYI, GSN, Hallmark, Hallmark Drama, Hallmark Movies & Mysteries, HGTV, History, IFC, ID, Lifetime, Lifetime Movies, MTV, MTV2, Nick, OWN, Paramount, People TV, Science Channel, , SundanceTV, Nick Jr., Teen Nick, History, Tastemade, TLC, Travel Channel, TVLand, Velocity, VHI, Viceland, and WE.

-For an additional $4 per month, you’ll also get, AHC, BET Her, Cooking Channel, Destination America, Discovery Family, Discovery Life, Logo, MTV Live, and Nicktoons.
+For an additional $4 per month, you’ll also get, AHC, Aspire TV, BET Her, Cooking Channel, Destination America, Discovery Family, Discovery Life, Logo, MTV Live, and Nicktoons, Revolt, and UpTV.

 You’ll notice are no sports channels, it’s light on news with the exception of BBC America, and there are no local channels.
 If you can pick up your local channels with an antenna where you live, you could always go for that option.